 We conduct our business worldwide.
+For example, LTIL and Lotus Tech Creative Center operate in the U.K., Lotus Tech Innovation Center GmbH operates in Germany, and Lotus Cars Europe B.V. operates in Netherlands.
 One of our key business strategies is to pursue international expansion of our business operations and market our products in multiple jurisdictions, and the global nature of our business could have a material adverse effect on our business, financial condition, and results of operations.
-As a result, our business is and we expect that our business will be subject to a variety of risks and challenges associated with doing business internationally and entering into new markets, including an increase in our expenses and diversion of the management's attention from other aspects of our business.
+As a result, our business in and we expect that our business will be subject to a variety of risks and challenges associated with doing business internationally and entering into new markets, including an increase in our expenses and diversion of the management's attention from other aspects of our business.
 Accordingly, our business and financial results in the future could be adversely affected due to a variety of factors, including:

-- changes in, or impositions of, legislative or regulatory requirements on automotive industry and supply chain management; - issues related to export or import restrictions, including deemed export restrictions, tariffs, quotas, and other trade barriers and restrictions, as well as overseas shipment schedules and custom clearance requirements and processes; - international economic and political conditions, and other political tensions between countries in which we do business; - burdens of conforming our vehicles to various international regulatory requirements where our vehicles are sold, and unexpected changes in such regulatory requirements and enforcement, in connection with type approval, safety, data protection and privacy, automated driving, environmental protection, recall, distribution, government incentives, batteries regulations, and end-of-life regulations, among others.
-See "Government Regulations Global Government Regulations;" - complexities and difficulties in obtaining intellectual property protection and reduced protection for intellectual property rights in some countries; - difficulties in staffing and managing global operations and the increased travel, infrastructure and le-gal compliance costs associated with multiple international locations and subsidiaries; - · conforming to foreign labor laws, regulations and restrictions; - local business and cultural factors that differ from our normal standards and practices, including business practices that we are prohibited from engaging in by the Foreign Corrupt Practices Act and other anticorruption laws and regulations; - establishing localized supply chains and managing international supply chain and logistics costs; - establishing sufficient charging points for our customers in those jurisdictions, via partnerships or, if necessary, via development of our own charging networks; - difficulties attracting customers in new jurisdictions; - · higher levels of credit risk and payment fraud; - changes in diplomatic and trade relationships, including political risk and customer perceptions based on such changes and risks; - · disruptions of capital and trading markets and currency fluctuations; - management of tax consequences and compliance;

-- increased costs due to imposition of climate change regulations, such as carbon taxes, fuel or energy taxes, and pollution limits: and - other challenges caused by distance, language, and cultural differences, making it harder to do business in certain international jurisdictions.
+- changes in, or impositions of, legislative or regulatory requirements on automotive industry and supply chain management; - issues related to export or import restrictions, including deemed export restrictions, tariffs, quotas, and other trade barriers and restrictions, as well as overseas shipment schedules and custom clearance requirements and processes; - international economic and political conditions, and other political tensions between countries in which we do business: - burdens of conforming our vehicles to various international regulatory requirements where our vehicles are sold, and unexpected changes in such regulatory requirements and enforcement, in connection with type approval, safety, data protection and privacy, automated driving, environmental protection, recall, distribution, government incentives, batteries regulations, and end-of-life regulations, among others.
+See "Government Regulations- Global Government Regulations;" - complexities and difficulties in obtaining intellectual property protection and reduced protection for intellectual property rights in some countries; - difficulties in staffing and managing global operations and the increased travel, infrastructure and legal compliance costs associated with multiple international locations and subsidiaries; - · conforming to foreign labor laws, regulations and restrictions; - local business and cultural factors that differ from our normal standards and practices, including business practices that we are prohibited from engaging in by the Foreign Corrupt Practices Act and other anticorruption laws and regulations; - establishing localized supply chains and managing international supply chain and logistics costs; - establishing sufficient charging points for our customers in those jurisdictions, via partnerships or, if necessary, via development of our own charging networks; - · difficulties attracting customers in new jurisdictions; - · higher levels of credit risk and payment fraud; - changes in diplomatic and trade relationships, including political risk and customer perceptions based on such changes and risks; - · disruptions of capital and trading markets and currency fluctuations; - · management of tax consequences and compliance; - increased costs due to imposition of climate change regulations, such as carbon taxes, fuel or energy taxes, and pollution limits; and - other challenges caused by distance, language, and cultural differences, making it harder to do business in certain international jurisdictions.